 Jennifer Orange

-Jennifer Orange is an assistant professor in the Lincoln Alexander School of Law.
+Jennifer Orange is an assistant professor in the Lincoln Alexander School of Law and part-time member of the Canadian Human Rights Tribunal.
 Prior to that, she was a post-doctoral fellow at the Bill Graham Institute for Contemporary International History at the University of Toronto, a member of the Human Rights Tribunal of Ontario and a litigator at Torys LLP.

-Orange has written in the areas of international law, constitutional law, human rights, truth and reconciliation, and museology, including publications in Human Rights Quarterly, the UCLA Journal of International Law and Foreign Affairs, and the Journal of Museum Management and Curatorship.
+Orange has written in the areas of international law, constitutional law, human rights, truth and reconciliation, dispute resolution and museology, including publications in Human Rights Quarterly, the Canadian Journal of Human Rights, the UCLA Journal of International Law and Foreign Affairs, and the Journal of Museum Management and Curatorship.
 She has held a number of fellowships, including a Jackman Humanities Institute-Mellon Fellowship.

 Papers in Peer-Reviewed Publications